-Ludwig Settlers in the United States in the 18th Century
+Ludwig Settlers in United States in the 18th Century

-Ludwig Settlers in the United States in the 19th Century
+Ludwig Settlers in United States in the 19th Century

-Ludwig Settlers in the United States in the 20th Century
+Ludwig Settlers in United States in the 20th Century

 The Ludwig Family Crest was acquired from the Houseofnames.com archives.
 The Ludwig Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.